[Download CV as pdf]

 FIELDS OF SPECIALIZATION

-Antitrust, Applied Microeconomics, Automation, Industrial Organization, Law and Economics, Search Theory, Telecommunications Regulation
+Antitrust, Applied Microeconomics, Automation, Consumer Behavior, Industrial Organization, Law and Economics, Search Theory, Telecommunications

 “Collaborate or Consolidate: Assessing the Competitive Effects of Production Joint Ventures,” with Nicolas Aguelakakis.
-Economic Inquiry. [forthcoming]
+Economic Inquiry 57 (2019), pp. 73-84.

 “From Internet ‘Openness’ to ‘Freedom’: How Far Has the Net Neutrality Pendulum Swung?” with Kendall Koning.
 Utilities Policy 54 (2018), pp. 37-45.

-“Reaching Beyond the Wire: Challenges Facing Wireless for the Last Mile,” with Mitchell Shapiro and William Dutton.
+“Reaching Beyond the Wire: Challenges Facing Wireless for the Last Mile,” with Mitch Shapiro and William Dutton.
 Digital Policy, Regulation and Governance 19 (2017), pp. 210-224.

 “Price-Match Announcements in a Consumer Search Duopoly,” with Brady Vaughan.
 Southern Economic Journal 82 (2016), pp. 1186-1211.